Before Your Field Trip

 - Check that the information in your confirmation email is correct.
 Haven’t filled out a field trip request form yet?
 Book your visit.

 - Looking for a museum map, park guide, or tips for your visit?
 Our Field Trip Guide (also available in Spanish) has everything you need to stay organized.
-Print copies for all of your adults and fill out any reservation times for Guided Programs, Performances, and/or Special Exhibits.
+Print copies for all of your adults and fill out any reservation times for Special Exhibits.

-- Visit our Teacher Resources page to download free, grade-appropriate lesson plans and activities for your visit.
+- Visit our Learning Resources library to download free, grade-appropriate lesson plans and activities for your visit.

 - Visiting the Nature Lab?
 Put yourself in their paws!
-Meet Rosie the Rat, your guide to the dos and don'ts of approaching the critters in our live animal collections.
+Meet Rosie the Rat, who'll be your guide to the dos and don'ts of approaching the critters in our live animal collections.

 - Provide directions to the Natural History Museum to your drivers.